janessaref/reverse-code/README.md

 In this file, there is a method for the user model where it compares the values of the user's input to the encrypted password stored in the database.

 The addHook is just setting of when we prefer to start encrypting the user's password and this case, we set it as "beforeCreate".

+### login.js, members.js, signup.js

+These files contain the functionality of buttons, input fields, etc. that creates the interaction with the user.

+### login.html, members.html, signup.html

+These files display the design and layout of each of the pages.
+It's the main skeleton that contains tags, and hooks (for the js files).

+### style.css

+This file is linked to the html pages where you can add more customization on styling and design on each of the html pages.

 ## Author